microsoft/fluentui-react-native/docs/pages/Theming/CustomTheme.md

 ## Theme property customization

-There's two main ways to customize a FURN theme's properties - you can customize theme tokens directly by overriding certain tokens, or you can specify how to customize components for the whole theme.
+There's two ways to customize a FURN theme's properties.
+The main way is to customize theme tokens directly by overriding certain tokens.
+You can also specify how to customize FURN components for the whole theme.

 ### Changing theme tokens directly